meagon/saltpad/docs/contribute.md

 # Release saltpad

-If an any time you want to generate a new release and as a reminder for core-developper, here is how you can generate a dist.zip:
+If an any time you want to generate a new release and as a reminder for core-developer, here is how you can generate a dist.zip:

 ```bash
 npm run build